-- □ Identify personal and professional strengths and weaknesses that may have an impact on teaching middle and high school students effectively. - Accept responsibility for the National Teaching Standards (INTASC), National Content Standards (NCSS), and the Virginia Department of Education Standards of Learning for History/Social Science grades 6-12 (SOLs). - □ Demonstrate mastery of the research/theory regarding early adolescent development and the effective teaching of HSS at the secondary level through case analyses, learning team activities, long term planning, Internet research, observations, reflections, and discussions. - □ Infuse information about student diversity/exceptionalities in background, ability, needs, and interests in curricular planning and choice of teaching methods to help students gain a sense of efficacy about learning, and become responsibly engaged in and out of school. - □ Demonstrate an understanding of the rationale for planning lessons that are student-centered by creating curriculum and assessment plans appropriate for diverse students using INTASC and NCSS Standards. - □ Incorporate into lesson plans ways to motivate students to learn and take responsibility for learning in order to insure deep levels of content understanding and transfer occur, including ways to prevent classroom management problems. - □ Become familiar with the following best practices in secondary education for HSS: behavioral objectives, performance-based tasks, collaborative learning environments, differentiated instruction, authentic assessment, understanding by design, technology infusion, inclusion, cooperative learning, conflict resolution, character education, primary source materials.

-- □ Understand the ethical responsibilities of middle and secondary level History/Social Science teachers through an analysis of the leadership responsibilities and politics involved in teaching HSS to diverse students at the secondary level. - □ Explore effective ways to work with parents, school specialists, and administrators.
+- Accept responsibility for the National Teaching Standards (INTASC), National Content Standards (NCSS), and the Virginia Department of Education Standards of Learning for History/Social Science grades 6-12 (SOLs). - Demonstrate mastery of the research/theory regarding early adolescent development and the effective teaching of HSS at the secondary level through case analyses, learning team activities, long term planning, Internet research, observations, reflections, and discussions. - Infuse information about student diversity/exceptionalities in background, ability, needs, and interests in curricular planning and choice of teaching methods to help students gain a sense of efficacy about learning, and become responsibly engaged in and out of school. - Demonstrate an understanding of the rationale for planning lessons that are student-centered by creating curriculum and assessment plans appropriate for diverse students. - Incorporate into lesson plans ways to motivate students to learn and take responsibility for learning in order to insure deep levels of content understanding and transfer occur, including ways to prevent classroom management problems. - Become familiar with the following best practices in secondary education for HSS: behavioral objectives, performance-based tasks, collaborative learning environments, differentiated instruction, authentic assessment, understanding by design, technology infusion, inclusion, cooperative learning, conflict resolution, character education, and primary source materials. - Understand the ethical responsibilities of middle and secondary level History/Social Science teachers through an analysis of the leadership responsibilities and politics involved in teaching HSS to diverse students at the secondary level.